 \section{Optimal Vagueness}

-In this section we present the approach proposed in \cite{egre2023optimality} regarding the way in which using a vague word can present an informational benefit to speaker and listener, compared to using a precise expression.
-The main difference with Lipman's approach is that it rests on a semantic characterization of the notion of vagueness.
+In this section we present the approach proposed in \cite{egre2023optimality} regarding the way in which using a vague word can present an informational benefit to speaker and listener, compared to using a precise expression. \bs{We focus on a very simple model of communication where the listener is simply conditioning her prior probability distribution on the information contained in the literal meaning of a message.\footnote{\bs{\citeauthor{egre2023optimality}'s \citeyear{egre2023optimality}~proposal is couched within the Rational Speech Act model (\citealt{goodman2013knowledge}), which defines a sequence of speakers and listeners of increasing sophistication, and is related to our proposal in section \ref{sec:game} of the current paper.
+In this section we only present our model of the literal listener and of the first-level pragmatic speaker.}} We show that, in this setting, vague messages can be, in some precise sense, optimal.
+This result relies on two substantive assumptions: first, that the language's expressiveness obeys certain limitations, and, second, that the linguistic meaning of a vague expression contains an open parameter about which the listener is uncertain.} \pe{Conceptually, a key difference with Lipman's approach is that it rests on a semantic characterization of the notion of vagueness.}

+\bs{This approach is limited in that it does not view the listener as an agent who reasons about the speaker's strategy, and therefore does not characterize the listener's and speaker's behavors as corresponding to an equilibrium of a signaling game.
+In fact, relative to the speaker's strategy, the literal listener's response to a message is not optimal.
+In section \ref{sec:game}, we provide a game-theoretic analysis and a method of equilibrium selection which will vindicate our core claim about the function of vaguenes and will allow us to prove a stronger result.}